What is fleet management? A complete guide to how it works and benefits

 How does fleet management work?

 Fleet management fundamentally works the same across any business that leases or owns a fleet of vehicles.
-The process and strategy of fleet management is to maintain smooth and efficient operations and involve the following core strategies:
+How a fleet management system works focuses on maintaining efficiency through the following strategies:

 - Monitoring fuel efficiency: Fuel is often one of the largest costs for fleets, which is why proper management of fleet fuel cards is key.
 To manage fuel efficiency and reduce costs, fleets need to track vehicle idling, speeding, tire pressure, routing and vehicle size, weight and type.